-Dates during which research will take place instead of only investigating the neutral genetic differentiation that customarily was at the focus of previous genetics work.
+Dates during which research instead of only investigating the neutral genetic differentiation that customarily was at the focus of previous genetics work.
 3) Eco-genetic models will be designed for evaluating alternative hypotheses advanced to explain observed data; for assessing the ecological consequences of fisheries-induced evolution in terms of exploited stock dynamics, viability and recovery, as well as fisheries yield; and for comparing various management scenarios.
 These analyses will address features and dimensions that are particularly difficult to cover in empirical analyses: multi-trait evolution, sexspecific fisheries-induced evolution, and economic drivers of fishery dynamics.
 Models will be constructed by carefully integrating relevant genetic, ecological, and environmental details, so as to attain sufficient degrees of realism for predicting the speed of evolutionary changes, while also properly describing population dynamics and fishery dynamics.
-The following specific topics will be addressed: • Evolutionary determination of maturation reaction norms • Fisheries-induced multi-trait evolution • Evolutionary vulnerability of prototypical life histories • Sex-specific dimensions of fisheries-induced evolution • Fisheries-induced evolution of neutral and selected genetic markers • Fisheries-induced evolution of specific stocks • Implications for stock stability and recovery potential • Economic models of fisheries-induced evolution • Evolutionarily enlightened stock management 2007-2010 Area in which research will take place FRS will focus on Scottish and Irish salmon stocks; however, fisheries data will be collected from across Europe, including along marine migration routes.
-Estimated number and weight of salmon to be retained N/A Resources Estimated cost of the research project FRS cost: £155,000 Number of participating scientists FRS: 6 Total: 40+ Name and e-mail address of coordinating scientist in charge of project EU Project co-ordinator: Ulf Dieckman dieckman@iiasa.ac.at enarge of project FRS project leader: Alan Youngson A.Youngson@marlab.ac.uk Details of research vessels, e.g. name, registration, call N/A sign and description of vessel Type and amount of gear and other equipment to be used N/A
+The following specific topics will be addressed: • Evolutionary determination of maturation reaction norms • Fisheries-induced multi-trait evolution • Evolutionary vulnerability of prototypical life histories • Sex-specific dimensions of fisheries-induced evolution • Fisheries-induced evolution of neutral and selected genetic markers • Fisheries-induced evolution of specific stocks • Implications for stock stability and recovery potential • Economic models of fisheries-induced evolution • Evolutionarily enlightened stock management 2007-2010

+will take place

+Area in which research will take place FRS will focus on Scottish and Irish salmon stocks; however, fisheries data will be collected from across Europe, including along marine migration routes.

+Estimated number and weight N/A

+of salmon to be retained

+Resources

+Estimated cost of the research project FRS cost: £155,000

+Number of participating FRS: 6

+scientists Name and e-mail address of Total: 40+ EU Project co-ordinator:

+coordinating scientist in Ulf Dieckman

+charge of project dieckman@iiasa.ac.at

+FRS project leader: Alan Youngson

+A.Youngson@marlab.ac.uk

+Details of research vessels, N/A

+e.g. name, registration, call

+sign and description of vessel N/A

+Type and amount of gear and other equipment to be used IN/A